Chapter 38 On My Own

 When we got back outside, I noticed that Mom had left the light on.
 We had to go back and turn it off so that no one would know that we had been there.
 Once we got back inside, I saw through the window that three older women were coming towards the house.
 Mom hurried and locked the door, then we stayed out of sight and waited until they left again.

-While we were waiting we could hear them talking.
+While we were waiting, we could hear them talking.
 They were Bent’s relatives.
 They had come to visit Bent.
 I guess they didn’t know he was gone.
-They walked around the outside of the house and checked all the windows and all the doors.
+They walked around the outside of the house, checking every window and both front and back doors.
 They walked around both the front and the back of the house.
 These three ladies were in no hurry to leave.
 Mom and I were beginning to wonder if we would ever get out of the house without being noticed.
 The ladies finally left one and a half hours later.

 When we got back, Mom made a lot of phone calls because she was determined to find out where Bent was.
 It looked like he had sold the house for cash and left the country without paying taxes on it.
-Mom was not able to find out where Bent had disappeared to.
+Mom couldn’t find out where Bent had disappeared to.

 Monday, September 21, 1981

-The store down the street delivered a beautiful new bike for Elisabeth since it was her birthday.
+The store down the street delivered a beautiful new bike for Beth on her birthday.
 It turned out Bent had ordered the bike and asked them to deliver it before he left the country.
-Mom told Elisabeth that the bike was from her.
-She told me I couldn’t tell Elisabeth the truth because it didn’t matter.
-Elisabeth was sad that her dad had not gotten her anything for her birhtday.
+There was a birthday card with the bike from Bent.
+Mom removed the card, ripped it up, and threw it in the garbage.
+Mom told Beth the bike was from her.
+I had seen the card, so Mom told me I couldn’t tell Beth the truth because it didn’t matter.
+Beth was sad that her dad had not gotten her anything for her birthday.

 Sunday, November 15, 1981